Audio-Injector/stereo-and-zero/README.md

 3. Reboot to force the correct device tree to load.

+4. Don't forget to enable the output HiFi mixer using alsamixer or this on the commandline : amixer set 'Output Mixer HiFi' on

 # Mixer settings
 Turn up the manual volume control knobs on the card - to a desired level !